KrasnitzLab/SCGV/README.md

 and second to last is the file type.
 For example:

     ```
-    example.pinmat.txt
+    example.pinmat.txt	???Let us rename "*.featuremat.txt" and the "*.pins.txt" "*.features.txt",here and in the following.
     ```
 is a `txt` file, that contains `pinmat` used by the viewer.
 Example full dataset should be named in following way:

-* Example dataset directory is located into subdirectory `exampledata/example.directory` of the project main directory.
-The content of the example dataset directory is following:
+* Example dataset directory is located in subdirectory `exampledata/example.directory` of the project main directory.
+The content of the example dataset directory is as follows:
     ```
     .
     ├── example.cells.csv